 The huge, flat Makgadikgadi Salt Pans cover an area of several thousand square kilometres and are located in the northeastern part of the Kalahari Desert, within the national park in Botswana that bears their name.
 They are all that remains of a huge inland super-lake that existed thousands of years ago but slowly evaporated over time, leaving the pristine, salty-white landscapes of today.

 What you really need to know

 If you are travelling to Botswana to view big game, the pans are not for you – the Okavango, Linyanti and Chobe are much livelier regions.
 The only exception to this rule is the wet season, from December through to early May, when the herds really do bring the area to life.
 The zebra migration during the early part of the year is a truly beautiful sight- see the Makgadikgadi Migration below.

-However, camps along the Boteti River boast big game at any time of year and offer very good value away from the premium private reserves to the north.
+You really have to think about why you are visiting the pans.
+The camps and the activities they offer are very different to each other.
 Overall, the pans work very well as a contrast to the wet, lush areas that house Botswana’s best game.
 We recommend that clients try to visit the area if they intend to spend over a week in the country; however, speaking to a knowledgeable consultant and discussing the benefits of the different times of year is incredibly important.